LasithaAmarasinghe/Movie-Recommender-System/README.md

 ## Data

-You can download the files used in this project here:
+You can download the dataset files used in this project here:
 * [MovieLens 25M dataset.](https://grouplens.org/datasets/movielens/25m/)